 \section{Conclusions and Future Work}

 We introduced a new type of denial-of-service vulnerabilities in retrieval-augmented generation (RAG) systems.
-A single ``blocker'' document in the RAG database can be sufficient to jam the system, inducing it to refuse to answer certain queries.
-We demonstrated this attack against several popular LLMs and showed that resistance jamming is a novel LLM-safety property, which is not captured by the existing safety and trustworthiness metrics.
+A single ``blocker'' document in a RAG database can jam the system, inducing it to refuse to answer a certain query.
+We demonstrated this attack against several LLMs and showed that resistance to jamming is a novel safety property, not captured by the existing safety and trustworthiness metrics.

-We investigated several methods for generating blocker documents, including a new method based on black-box optimization that requires query-only access to the target LLM, without knowledge of the embedding it uses and without resorting to auxiliary LLMs for document generation.
-While effective, this method has limitations: it produces blocker documents that have no semantics and can thus be easily filtered out from RAG databases.
+We evaluated several methods for generating blocker documents, including a new method based on black-box optimization that requires query-only access to the target RAG system.
+While effective, this method produces documents that are easy to detect.
+One question for future research is if it is possible to generate, without relying on an oracle LLM, passive blocker documents (i.e., without explicit instructions) that do not appear anomalous to a human reader and are difficult to detect automatically.
+If such blockers exist, they will require more sophisticated defenses than perplexity-based filtering.

-One set of questions for future research involves relaxations of the threat model.
-Is it possible to minimize the number of queries to the target RAG system?
-Is it possible to generate blocker documents with access to a RAG system whose database is not exactly the same as the database of the target system?
-For example, the database may change between the time the adversary generates the blocker document and the time this document is added to the database, or the time the database is queried.

-Another open research question is whether it is possible to generate, without relying on an oracle LLM, passive blocker documents that are difficult to detect or even semantically plausible and thus do not appear anomalous to a human reader.
 Another open question is the existence of universal blocker documents that jam an entire class of queries, as opposed to paraphrases of a particular query.

-If such blocker documents exist, they will require more sophisticated defenses than perplexity-based filtering.
+Future research may investigate more stringent threat models.
+For example, in many realistic settings adversaries are limited to a relatively small number of queries to the target RAG system.
+Also, the target's database may change between the time the adversary generates the blocker and the time it is added to the database or the time the database is queried.
+This raises the question if it is possible to generate blocker documents with access to a RAG system whose database is not exactly the same as the target's database.